Country of Origin

 The impedance spike at 140Hz coincides with the membrane's resonant frequency.

 Given the phenomenal loudspeaker preceding it, I just had to hear for myself whether Oleh had managed to follow up with equally impressive on-ear speakers.
 The Binom-1 had been costly but finished impeccably to look the part.
 For his first headphones, Oleh once again reaches deep into our wallet but also pays back with luxury finishing that's fully expected from the established majors like Focal for Bentley but surprises with a far more underground operation.
 "The next headphones batch will be ready in a few weeks.
-I'll make sure you get one as well."
+I'll make sure that you get one as well."
+That was in February 2021.

 Would you like to download the current image?